dialog-semiconductor/BLE_SDK6_examples/connectivity/central_Security_Demo/readme.md

 2. Build and download the example using the Keil IDE.
 3. Run the example using the Keil debugger.

+## Note
+This example can be built by e2studio and LLVM compiler instead of using Keil.

 ## Further reading